cdwilson/home/doc/shell.md

 There are two conditions that determine which startup files are read (or ignored) when the shell is started:

-Login shell
+*Login shell*
-: - first character of argument zero is a `-`
+- first character of argument zero is a `-`
-: - started with the `--login` option
+- started with the `--login` option

-Interactive shell
+*Interactive shell*
-: - started without non-option arguments and without the `-c option`, whose standard input and error are both connected  to terminals
+- started without non-option arguments and without the `-c option`, whose standard input and error are both connected  to terminals
-: - one started with the -i option
+- one started with the -i option

 Said very simply, an _interactive shell_ is one you type commands into, and the shell you use to log into the computer is an _interactive login shell_.